History Tours

 Multi-coloured canyons

 The UNESCO-protected site of the Quebrada de Humahuaca is famous for the Seven Coloured Hill of Purmamarca, and the Fourteen Colours of Hornocal.
-Another spectacular place is Valle de la Luna (Moon Valley), part of our high altitude 4x4 Footsteps of the Conquistadores adventure along old Spanish ...
+Another spectacular place is Valle de la Luna, part of our high altitude Footsteps of the Conquistadores adventure tracing old Spanish mining routes.

 The UNESCO-protected site of the Quebrada de Humahuaca is famous for the Seven Coloured Hill of Purmamarca, and the Fourteen Colours of Hornocal.
-Another spectacular place is Valle de la Luna (Moon Valley), part of our high altitude 4x4 Footsteps of the Conquistadores adventure along old Spanish mining routes.
+Another spectacular place is Valle de la Luna, part of our high altitude Footsteps of the Conquistadores adventure tracing old Spanish mining routes.

 A word on the history